THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 Net income is your take home pay.

-It is what is left after Federal income taxes, state income tax, retirement contributions, health insurance premiums, etc. are taken out.
+It is what is left after Federal and state income taxes, retirement contributions, health insurance premiums, etc. are taken out.

 This is why if you look at your final paycheck from last year, the amount you earned will differ from the calculations we performed.